Website Process

 In any web project, the goal is never to just to create a website for the sake of it, such as to have a good-looking website.

-A website must motivate the user for an action that ultimately must lead to a conversion.
+A website must motivate users for an action that ultimately must lead to a conversion.
 A website that does not create sales therefore has actually no value from a business standpoint.

-A website is a vendor who communicates with the user, sends targeted messages, and holistically guides the user through the website.
+A website acts as a vendor that communicates with users, sends targeted messages, and holistically guides the user through the website.
 It is also one of the strongest marketing tools.

-Achieving these goals requires a process that builds on all of the lined out and defined objectives.
+Achieving these goals requires a process that builds on all of the outlined and defined objectives.
 The entire website building process therefore fulfills the goal of building a website that is based on economic-driven knowledge and research, strategically and specifically tailored elements for the target audience.